 “Hopefully, when we win the World Series and I’m with family, we can all reflect on everything,” Volpe said.

-For now, he will have to settle on reflecting on big nights with the team he has loved since childhood and with Jeter, who is working the Series as an analyst and spoke to him after Game 4.
+He did take a moment to reflect on having a big night for the team he has loved since childhood and then spending some time with Jeter, who is working the Series as an analyst and spoke with him afterward.